ajoaoalves/ajoaoalves/README.md

 ### Hi there 👋

-- 🌱 I’m currently studying Computer Engineering at Universidade do Minho
+- 🌱 BSc in Computer Engineering at Universidade do Minho
 - 📫 How to reach me: [anajoao.tech@gmail.com]

 ### Around Here